aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Refer to a [template sample](https://github.com/aws-samples/amazon-sagemaker-from-idea-to-production/blob/master/cfn-templates/sagemaker-domain.yaml) for a working example of CloudFormation-based provisioning of the domain.

 ### Onboard to domain using IAM Identity Center
 If you'd like to learn how to onboard to domain in IAM Identity Center authentication mode, you can complete the dedicated step-by-step [instructions](./domain-sso.md).

 ## Step 5: create user profiles
 To use Studio you need to add user profiles to the domain.
 In this section your create two user profiles for data scientist and MLOps engineer role users.

 Use the domain you created in _IAM authentication_ mode for all experiments in this section.
-For user onboarding and profile management for the domain in IAM Identity Center mode refer to the section []()
+For user onboarding and profile management for the domain in IAM Identity Center mode refer to the section [SageMaker domain and user profile administration using AWS IAM Identity Center](./domain-sso.md) of this lab.

 ### Create a data scientist user profile
 Follow the instructions in [Add and Remove User Profiles](https://docs.aws.amazon.com/sagemaker/latest/dg/domain-user-profile-add-remove.html) in the Developer Guide and provide the configuration values as described in the following sections.